Forest Christmas (Present)

 Crib from Nigeria (1979)

-Loan from Armin GILLE, Eschweiler-Nothberg (D)
+On loan from Armin GILLE, Eschweiler-Nothberg (D)

 Ebony relief of the Makonde ethnic group (2001)